-The proposal is regionally significant development pursuant to Section 2.19(1) Clause 7, Schedule 6 of State Environmental Planning Policy (Planning Systems) 2021 - waste management facilities or works that are located within 100 metres of an LEP mapped wetland, located on a floodplain and within 500m of residential zoned lands.
+The proposal is regionally significant development pursuant to Section 2.19(1) Clause 7, Schedule 6 of State Environmental Planning Policy (Planning Systems) 2021, as the proposal is classified as a type of 'waste management facility or works' and is located within 100 metres of a mapped LEP wetland, is located on a floodplain and within 500m of a residential zone.
 For this reason, under Schedule 3, Section 45 of the Environmental Planning and Assessment Regulation 2021 (the Regulations), the proposal is designated development.
 Accordingly, the Hunter and Central Coast Regional Panel is the consent authority for the application.
-The proposal is consistent with this Policy.